 Sunshine and fresh air.
 Can you believe that even as late as the 20th century, doctors thought these were bad for our health?
 They were considered to carry the risk of ‘bad air’ and ‘foul soil’ – known as ‘humors,’ it was believed that they could cause disease.

 Now we know about germ theory.
 And words like pandemic and epidemiology are rolling off of our tongues daily in light of COVID-19.

-While we we’re told a vaccine that truly works – and is safe – is still only a glimmer on the horizon, and there is still no obvious treatment that works with any certainty, new light has been shone on the very likely preventative effects of a hormone that we partially make from sunlight, one that many of us are far too low in – even those of us that get plenty of sunlight – and which not having enough of may be a risk factor for COVID-19 infection and severity: Vitamin D.
+While there is still no obvious treatment that works with any certainty, new light has been shone on the very likely preventative effects of a hormone that we partially make from sunlight, one that many of us are far too low in – even those of us that get plenty of sunlight – and which not having enough of may be a risk factor for COVID-19 infection and severity: Vitamin D.

 If you’ve spent any time hanging out with me in a podcast, article, or event I’ve offered, you know that while I use integrative and natural therapies as my first go-to whenever possible – I’m not one to jump onto wellness fads and trends.
 In fact, quite the opposite; I speak out against falling into the trap of these when we’re desperate for anything to work.
 I’ve walked away from lucrative offers and well-connected relationships when companies – or individuals – were peddling wellness BS, sometimes even when they have an MD after their name.

 But when there’s evidence suggesting that something might help, it’s generally safe when used as recommended, and has the added plus of affordability, I do think it’s worth exploring further – and in this case, adopting as a preventative health measure.